makedonkatochevska/challenges/README.md

 - **Branch**: `Challenge17_React_Context`

   - **Summary**: Developed a restaurant application using React, TypeScript, Zustand for state management, and react-router-dom for client-side routing.
 Implemented features include listing all restaurants, detailed restaurant pages with dynamic reviews, favorites management with persistence, cuisine filtering, and a surprise restaurant feature.
 Utilized AJAX `PUT` requests to update reviews on the backend, integrated Lottie animations for error pages, and maintained a consistent layout with reusable components like Navbar and Footer.
 Focused on clean component design, type safety, and smooth user experience with real-time UI updates.

+- **Branch**: `Challenge18_React_with_Firebase`

+  - **Summary**: Built a workout tracking web application using React, TypeScript, and Firebase Authentication for user login/logout functionality.
+Implemented client-side routing with react-router-dom and protected routes to ensure only authenticated users can access certain pages (e.g., All Workouts, Add New Workout).
+Utilized conditional rendering and <Navigate replace /> to manage redirection and route protection.
+Integrated Firebase Firestore for storing workout data and used onAuthStateChanged to persist user sessions across refreshes.
+Focused on responsive design, seamless navigation, and a secure, user-friendly experience.